NorthumbriaResearchComputing/RSC-Northumbria-launch/README.md

-# ✨ Northumbria Research Software Community Launch event ✨
+# ✨ Northumbria Research Computing Community Launch event ✨

 ## ❓What is it?